 2. Animated musical movie marathon

 Whether you’ve got children or not, animated films are some of the best-loved musicals of all time.
 Why not make it a themed home theater party and invite friends to join in the fun.
-We guarantee that these three movies are crowd pleasers and will set the tone for a lovely night in.
+We guarantee that these three musical movies are crowd pleasers and will set the tone for a lovely night in.

 The Lion King